 Marijuana Laws in Virginia:

-In the State of Virginia, it’s a crime to possess any amount of cannabis.
-Offenders face both jail time and civil fines.
-However, Governor Terry McAuliffe signed Senate Bill 1027.
-It allows the state to establish the state’s Limited CBD and THC-A Oil program.
-Under SB 1027, patients suffering from intractable epilepsy may obtain THC-A or cannabidiol (CBD) oil.
+In the State of Virginia, it’s a crime to possess large amount of cannabis.
+Possessing one ounce or less is a civil violation.
+Additionally, Governor Terry McAuliffe signed Senate Bill 1027 creating the state’s Limited CBD and THC-A Oil program.
+Under SB 1027, recommended patients may obtain products made from THC-A or cannabidiol (CBD) oil.

-Patients must experience severe, frequent seizures to qualify for the program.
-Virginia’s Board of Pharmacy must issue a proposal of program governing regulations no later than December 15, 2017.
-It is expected to take at least a year before qualifying patients can legally obtain, possess and use the oils.
+Patients must have a doctor’s recommendation to qualify for the program.
 These cannabis extracts will contain no more than 5% THC (tetrahydrocannabinol) and at least 15% CBD.

 Possessing Marijuana in Virginia